 Tom Paterson has transcribed the 1881 census entries for Slamannan.

-- The transcription of the section for Slamannan from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Slamannan from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Tom Paterson has also transcribed "Slamannan Parish Through the Changing Years" - a history from the Reformation to the present day.

 - This place shown on a Google map.